-The 2018B Bonds are being issued for the purpose of financing: (a) a portion of the costs of the current refunding and redemption of all of the Commission's outstanding (i) Variable Rate Turnpike Revenue Bonds, Series B-1 of 2017, and (ii) Variable Rate Turnpike Revenue Bonds, Series B-2 of 2017 ((i) and (ii) together, the "Refunded 2017B Bonds"); and (b) the costs of issuing the 2018B Bonds.
-The Refunded 2017B Bonds will be called for optional redemption on the date of issuance of the 2018B Bonds.
-The Refunded 2017B Bonds are owned by Wells Fargo Bank, N.A.
+The 2019 Bonds are being issued for the purpose of financing: (i) the current refunding of the Commission's outstanding Turnpike Revenue Bonds, Series B of 2009 maturing on and after December 1, 2020 (the "Refunded Bonds"); and (ii) a portion of the costs of issuing the 2019 Bonds.
+The Refunded Bonds will be called for optional redemption on December 1, 2019.